Moto Mods Introduction

 Update: The Moto Z2 Force has just been announced, along with a new Moto Mod!
 Say hello to the Moto Gamepad and the Moto 360 camera – head to slide 10 and 11 to find out all about them.

 Motorola's Moto Mods are snap-on extensions that can greatly expand what the Moto Z family of phones can do today...as well as tomorrow.

 Initially launched in 2016 alongside the flagship Moto Z, Motorola has since added more Mods to the lineup - plus a number of third party manufacturers are developing modular attachments for the Z series of handsets as well.

-Unlike the LG G5, which uses LG's not-hot-swappable "Friends" line of modules, MotoMods are magnetized.
+Unlike the LG G5, which used LG's not-so-hot-swappable "Friends" line of modules, MotoMods are magnetized.
 They activate by connecting to the pins on the back of the device a la Smart Connector on the iPad Pro.

 Here's a breakdown of each and every MotoMod confirmed so far.

 The Moto Z family of phones boast a slick, aluminum chassis, but in case you want to switch up your style from time to time you can customize your own design to slap right onto the phone.

 These are the cheapest, and thinnest MotoMods available, which makes sense since they don't add any functionality to speak of.